joaopjt/fullbar-challenge/README.md

 npm run start
 ```

-It is about to open a window of your browser in the *PORT=9000*
+It is about to open a window of your browser in the **PORT=9000**
 (Its pretty odd, but is good to verify if the same is not in use).

 ## The Application ##
 It's being able to the user use a filtering over the loaded store.
 The redux store is being synchronized with the localStorage, making
 the content load happens only at the first time.
-We arent counting the
-images over here, of course :)

-It is also using Asynchronous content loading pattern.
+It is also using Asynchronous methods, for content loading.

 **More soon...**

 ## About the API ##
-The *API* is in this address: https://pokeapi.co/
+The **API** is in this address: https://pokeapi.co/

-It was poorfully made, i've tried to search some graphql ready project
+It was poorly made, i've tried to search some graphql ready project
 to work on, but it wasn't formatted.

-In the code, you will see in the models the object modeling using its own
+In the code, you will see in the models the object modeling being made
-structure and by filtering content for language case of use.
+using its structure and by filtering data for our case of use.